Consumer Medicine Information

-Apply a thin layer of APOC-5FU to the affected areas of your skin.
-Avoid eyelids nose and lips.
+Apply a thin layer of APOC-5FU to the affected areas of your skin as directed by your

-Although not generally required, your doctor may recommend that you apply a fresh occlusive dressing to the area(s) daily.
+Your doctor may recommend that you apply a fresh occlusive dressing to the area(s)

 When to use it

-Do not apply APOC-5FU immediately before going to bed.
+Do not apply APOC-5FU cream immediately before going to bed.

 How long to use it for

 Continue using your medicine for as long as your doctor tells you.

 Always follow your doctors' directions and apply APOC-5FU for the length of time that

 has been prescribed to achieve the best results.